It4innovations/espreso/doc/source/api.rst

 The ESPRESO settings are defined by an array of integers and an array of floating point values (lines 31, 32).
 These arrays have to be passed to the ``FETI4ICreateInstance`` method.
 User should setup the ESPRESO to the default values by calling the ``FETI4ISetDefaultIntegerOptions`` and ``FETI4ISetDefaultRealOptions`` functions.
-Then it can change any of the parameters to the required value (see the `complete list <parameters.html>`__ for the description of the parameters).
+Then it can change any of the parameters to the required value.

 The stiffness matrix and other required data structures are passed to the ESPRESO solver